Far More Than TV Drama: What Is Forensic Psychology?

 Forensic Psychology Programs at SNHU

 Whether you're ready to begin or finally complete a bachelor's degree - or have your eyes on a graduate program - if you have a strong interest in forensic psychology, SNHU has a program for you.
 The online BA in Psychology with a concentration in Forensic Psychology has its roots in the university's on campus bachelor's program.
-As a student, you'll apply research skills, psychological knowledge and critical-thinking abilities to a variety of issues facing the legal system, said Dr. Michelle Hill, associate dean of SNHU's College of Online and Continuing Education's psychology programs.
+As a student, you'll apply research skills, psychological knowledge and critical-thinking abilities to a variety of issues facing the legal system, said Dr. Michelle Hill, associate dean of SNHU Online's psychology programs.

 While there may still be those asking "What is forensic psychology?" this certainly wasn't the case for potential graduate students clamoring for a program at this academic level.
 Hill said that the forensic psychology concentration was added to the MS in Psychology program based on student interest.
 "The forensic psychology concentration provides students with grounding in the foundations of forensic psychology with opportunities to practice and apply their learning, implement theory and develop useful skills that are work relevant," said Hill.
 "Students adapt psychological theories and methods for their appropriate and effective application in forensic psychology settings and evaluate the impact of the law on the field of forensic psychology and the roles of a forensic psychologist."